prashantvikramsingh/Advances-in-Data-Science/Freddie Mac Single Family Loan-Level Dataset/README.md

   - Execute docker commit 'ID received from above code' team6midterm_part2
 - Execute docker run -p 8888:8888 team6midterm_part2 /bin/bash -c 'jupyter notebook --no-browser --ip=* --allow-root'

-## Fiile contains:
+## File contents:
-- part 1
+- Part 1
-- DataIngestion_Part1.py this file is for data injestion
+   - DataIngestion_Part1.py this file is for Data Injestion
-- EDA_Part1.ipynb is for EDA
+   - EDA_Part1.ipynb is for Exploratory Data Analysis

-- PART 2
+- Part 2
-- Prediction_algos is for algo prediction
+   - Prediction_algos is for Prediction ipython notebooks
-- Classification_2 is for classification.
+   - Classification_2 is for Classification ipython notebooks.

-- In python notebook need to run each cell sequentially . also enter the year and quarter for prediction
+- In ipython notebook each cell needs to be run sequentially and the year and quarter needs to be entered for getting a Prediction